By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read

 Here is a practical scenario many experienced ICU nurses describe: a post-operative patient on supplemental oxygen via nasal cannula slowly develops opioid-induced respiratory depression.
 The SpO₂ reads 98% because the supplemental oxygen is keeping saturations high.
 Meanwhile, EtCO₂ has climbed from 40 to 55 mmHg and the waveform shows progressively slower breaths.
 Without capnography, the first sign of trouble might not appear until SpO₂ finally drops — by which point the patient may already be in significant distress.

 This is exactly why organizations like the American Society of Anesthesiologists (ASA) and China's 2017 & 2023 Clinical Anesthesia Monitoring Guidelines have made EtCO₂ monitoring a required standard for all patients under general anesthesia or deep sedation.
-A 2011 UK audit estimated that roughly half of emergency department deaths from airway complications could have been prevented with correct capnography use.
+If your monitor triggers a false alarm or an unexpected alarm, understanding the capnography waveform helps you quickly differentiate between a real respiratory event and an equipment issue.

 When Is EtCO₂ Monitoring Used?